microsoft/net-offloads/quic-encryption-offload.md

 } NDIS_QUIC_CONNECTION;
 ```

+The return status of the OID must be `NDIS_STATUS_SUCCESS` even if some of the offloaded connections might have failed.

 The protocol driver later deletes the state for the connection with `OID_QUIC_CONNECTION_ENCRYPTION`.
 The `InformationBuffer` field of the `NDIS_OID_REQUEST` for this OID also contains a pointer to an `NDIS_QUIC_CONNECTION`, but only the `Port`, `Address Family`, `Address`, `ConnectionIdLength`, and `ConnectionId` fields are used.

 The `Operation` field of each `NDIS_QUIC_CONNECTION` in the OID `InformationBuffer` array determines whether that connection is being added or removed.
 A single OID can therefore both add and remove connections.

 The `Status` field of each `NDIS_QUIC_CONNECTION` is an output from the miniport to reflect the result of trying to offload the connection.
 This allows for individual connections to succeed or fail, without failing the entire OID.

-The OID RequestType must be NdisRequestMethod to ensure input/output support to get the `Status` field on return.

 ## Sending Packets